emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

     }
     ```
     #question[
-      - Und was wird für a = 7 und b = 0 ausgegeben?
+      - And what output is produced for a = 7 and b = 0?
     ]
   ]
 ]